Blank-Framework/FilePathRouter/README.md

 ## Exceptions

-FilePathRouter may throw two types of exceptions:

-- RoutesPathNotFoundException: Thrown if the routes directory specified in the constructor does not exist.
+If the routes path you provided in the constructor does not exist, the router will throw a `RoutesPathNotFoundException`.
-- RouteNotFoundException: Thrown if the requested route does not exist.
+If the requested route could not be found, the router will throw a `RouteNotFoundException`.

-These exceptions are instrumental in diagnosing issues related to nonexistent route paths or directories.

 ## Getting Started